-Before the start of your class, set up the game:
+Before the start of your class, set up the game

-- Place the game board in the centre of the table and put the players' pieces on the PILLART logo. - Form the 4 excavation sites (detector, shovel, diver, pickaxe), thoroughly shuffle the cards, and place them face down in the designated spots on the game board. - Thoroughly shuffle the action card deck, deal 3 cards to each player, and place the rest face down next to the game board. - Near this action card deck, place the two discard cards, "Excavation Site" and "Action." - Distribute one mini-board to each player.
+- Place the game board in the centre of the table, and place the players' tokens, which you have gathered beforehand, on the PILLART logo. - Form the 4 excavation sites (detector, shovel, diver, pickaxe), thoroughly shuffle the cards, and place them face down in the designated spots on the game board. - Thoroughly shuffle the action card deck, deal 3 cards to each player, and place the rest face down next to the game board. - Near this action card deck, place the two discard cards, "Excavation Site" and "Action." - Distribute one mini-board to each player.